frankk00/OpenTag/readme.md

 ## Welcome to the QuBit OpenTag wiki!

 ## Simple package
-* **Easy to use**: QuBit OpenTagjavascript library has been initially developed by [QuBit Products](http://www.qubitproducts.com) to help and simplify javascript serving for web sites.
+* **Easy to use**: QuBit OpenTag JavaScript library has been initially developed by [QuBit Products](http://www.qubitproducts.com) to help and simplify javascript serving for web sites.
 Especially with the ever growing number of online tools, today?s developers and marketeers face a new challenge of managing and deploying various number of tags on their websites.
 * **Optimum Design**: After using this technology successfully on many high traffic sites, [QuBit Team](http://www.qubitgroup.com) has decided to open up their Javascript and allow anyone to write their own container tag service.

 ## Made for sharing